solana-labs/solana/book/src/running-archiver.md

-# Running a Replicator
+# Running an Archiver

-This document describes how to setup a replicator in the testnet
+This document describes how to setup an archiver in the testnet

 Please note some of the information and instructions described here may change in future releases.

 ## Overview

-Replicators are specialized light clients.
+Archivers are specialized light clients.
 They download a part of the ledger \(a.k.a Segment\) and store it.
 They earn rewards for storing segments.

-The testnet features a validator running at testnet.solana.com, which serves as the entrypoint to the cluster for your replicator node.
+The testnet features a validator running at testnet.solana.com, which serves as the entrypoint to the cluster for your archiver node.

 Additionally there is a blockexplorer available at [http://testnet.solana.com/](http://testnet.solana.com/).